- Work with CFO to document key requirements that are not being met or will not be met in the future.

 - Replacing local processes and systems with standardized, centralized ones, for example, through a single global instance of the accounting system, which not only facilitates shared service centers or business process outsourcing, but also supports multiple locations, countries, currencies, languages and operating companies.

-- Improving management information, such as determining profitability by trip, voyage, passage or business lines to allocate resources for maximum benefit.
+- Improving management information, such as being able to determine profitability by trip, voyage, passage or lines of business in order to allocate resources for maximum benefit.

 - Achieving greater integration, including how a business can overcome the islands of information created by separate operational systems to deliver essential integration with financial information.